guilherme0893/Environmental_analysis_register/README.md

 # Goal

-Here the goal was to create an application where the user could initially register samples by adding their name, X and Y coordinates.
-Then, it would also be possible to add parameters related to a given sample; such parameters are: the parameter name itself, the value, the unity used and the sampling date.
+In many environmental studies, it is necessary to sample data throughout the study area during different time periods in order to analyze water quality, for example, and potential pollution impacts.
+It is also very common the collected data to be large, what makes harder to deal with it.
+Having that in mind, this application provides a solution; the goal is to create an application -- which is desing to work both on mobile devices or desktop via web -- where the user is able to register samples, initially by adding their name, X and Y coordinates.
+Then, whether the sample has any measured parameter, it is possible to register it; here the parameters is composed of d parameters related to a given sample; such parameters are: the parameter name itself, the value, the unity used and the sampling date.
 In summary, it is possible to:

 - Register samples
 - Register parameters